 6. Machine Selection and Play Order

-For the first game of a match the first player plays first, the second player plays second, and so one.
+The tournament will be set up using rotating player order.
+For example, the first game of a match the first player (A) plays first, the second player (B) plays second, and so one.
 For the second game of the match, the second player plays 1st, the third players plays second, and so on.
 This rotation continues for each player.
+It is easy to remember that player A is always followed by player B no matter the position.

 7.1 Playoff Divisions

 To provide a fair chance for players of all skill levels to compete in the playoffs, the league is separated into playoff divisions based on league size.
-Leagues with 8 or fewer players will consist of a single division.
-Leagues having over 9 players will be divided into two divisions (A and B), with A Division containing the top-ranked players.
-Leagues having more than 22 players will be divided into three divisions (A, B and C).
-The chart following this section further explains division breakdowns.
+The chart following this section explains division breakdowns.

 7.2 Awarding Playoff Spots

-All league players that participate in at least 50% of the matches are eligible to play in the playoffs.
-How many players are grouped into each division will depend on the number of eligible players (see chart below).
-There must be at least 8 players in the “remainder” in order for there to be a playoffs for that division.
+All league players that participate in at least 4 of the matches are eligible to play in the playoffs.
+The number of players grouped into each division will depend on the number of eligible players (see chart below).

 |Players per division|